 Al is survived by his wife, Deborah Pease of Leverett, MA; by his children, Allen Hoyt Pease, Jr. of Hebron; Marion Pease Berman of Madison; and Carol Lewis Pease of Kensington; and by his stepdaughter, Merritt Carey of Yarmouth, ME; their spouses; and his twelve grandchildren; and his three great grandchildren.

-There will be a memorial service at West Lane Cemetery, Kensington on a date to be determined and a celebration of life on Martha’s Vineyard on June 27, 2020 at 1 PM (rain date June 28 at 1 PM).
+A graveside service will be held at West Lane Cemetery, Kensington on Saturday, October 10, 2020 at 1:00 pm.
 In lieu of flowers, donations may be made to the New Britain Museum of American Art or the Herreshoff Museum.

 To send flowers to the family or plant a tree in memory of Allen Hoyt Pease, please visit our floral store.